Spousal-Only Beneficiaries in 2050Released: March 2015

-- One percent of all beneficiaries aged 62 or older will be spousal only and more than three-fourths of spousal-only beneficiaries aged 62 or older will be women.
+- Just over one percent of all beneficiaries aged 62 or older will be spousal only and more than three-fourths of spousal-only beneficiaries aged 62 or older will be women.

 - The poverty rate will be higher for spousal-only beneficiaries compared with all beneficiaries aged 62 or older.

 - Spousal-only beneficiaries will be disproportionately in low-earning households.